- NURS FPX 5003 Assessment 3 Identifying Community Health Needs.

 Trends Regarding Populations Seen in Demographic Reports

-Analyzing the demographic indicators of Florida, it is possible to outline several tendencies and facts that will likely contribute to the shaping of the state’s healthcare strategic plan.
+Analyzing Florida’s demographic indicators, several tendencies and facts can be outlined that will likely contribute to shaping the state’s healthcare strategic plan.
 Age distribution is another major factor; more to the point, there are more senior citizens.
-Indeed, Florida has been and continues to be, one of the top states that have the largest number of Old People per capita in the United States, and this number is only expected to increase as more of the increasingly aged baby boom generation comes of age, so to speak.
-This trend is estimated to put pressure on the accessibility of healthcare services especially on chronic illnesses including cardiovascular disease, diabetes, and Alzheimer’s disease (Florida Department of Health, 2021).
+Indeed, Florida has been and continues to be one of the top states with the largest number of Old People per capita in the United States.
+This number is only expected to increase as more of the increasingly aged baby boom generation comes of age, so to speak.

-Another emerging trend is the new demography of the state which is characterized by more diversification.
+This trend is estimated to put pressure on the accessibility of healthcare services, especially on chronic illnesses, including cardiovascular disease, diabetes, and Alzheimer’s disease (Florida Department of Health, 2021).
+Another emerging trend is the state’s new demography, characterized by more diversification.
 In the recent past, a specific group that has experienced a population increase of just below 35% from 2010 to 2020 is the Hispanic or Latino people.

 NURS FPX 5003 Assessment 3 Identifying Community Health Needs